 For many people, seeing Neuschwanstein and taking a souvenir photo with the castle in the back is a must-do item on their Germany bucket list.
 Personally, I was also very intrigued to learn more about the history of why this unique castle was built.

 For example the fact that although it looks very old, the castle is actually pretty new.
-After all, it was only built in the late 19th century.
-There are also many myths and stories about the castle's creator, Ludwig II.
-(1845–1886).
+After all, it was only built in the late 19th century (construction began in 1869).
+There are also many myths and stories about the castle's creator Ludwig II.
+(1845–1886), who was a former King of Bavaria and sometimes also referred to as "the mad king".
 For example his mysterious death in a lake close to the castle.
-You can learn more about Ludwig's life by watching the most recent German biopic feature film Ludwig II (2012).
+You can learn more about Ludwig's life by watching the most recent German biopic feature film of him called Ludwig II (2012).

 How do I get there?